GispoCoding/scdi-geoviz/README.md

 yarn start
 ```

-or read the full instructions for developing the React app in [/frontend/README.md](/frontend/README.md).
+Read the full instructions for developing the React app in [/frontend/README.md](/frontend/README.md).

 ## Adding new datasets and maps